lgrkvst/visarch/docs_template/index.md

 Is a set of helper functions for calculating angles for labels, along with creating bookmarklets.

 ###sunburst.js <small>really just a fast menu hack</small>
 Is a stand-alone unpublished D3 plugin for creating radial menus loaded with callbacks.
-(I spent menu hours tweaking this file...)
+(Many hours went into tweaking this file...)